 Muscle spasms and irritated nerves are the most painful part of a muscle strain or sprain in dogs, cats, horses and other animals.
 These spasms begin as the body’s attempt to stabilize the area around the injury so it can heal.
 Unfortunately, once muscles start to spasm they can continue long after the initial problem has been resolved.
 Combine that with inflammation and the pain can be excruciating and relentless.

 A professional should diagnose suspected muscle strains, sprains and spasms.
 During the assessment and diagnosis, ask your veterinarian to show you specifically where the injury and spasms are located so you can effectively treat and provide therapy at home.

 Initially your pet’s muscles may be inflamed, which can cause pain and spasms by putting pressure on nearby muscles and nerves.
 You should be able to feel heat and swelling if this is the case.
 Applying ice to the site for about 15 minutes, three times/day is the usual course of action.
 Ice is also suggested after deep tissue massage.
+However, scientists have recently begun to debate the use of ice, with some saying it relieves pain but may make do more harm than good.
+If you choose to use it, make sure it’s wrapped in a cloth so the ice never directly lays on the skin/fur.
 Once the inflammation is reduced, you can administer heat for 20 minutes, three times/day to increase the blood flow and relax the muscles.

 Nutritional Healing and Support of Your Pet’s Muscular System